rostislav-nikitin/Plugin.BluetoothClassic/README.md

 This is a device default bluetooth adapter wrapper.

 #### Members
-* `bool Enabled` to check is bluetooth adapter enabled
+* `bool Enabled` to check is default bluetooth adapter enabled
 * `IEnumerable<BluetoothDeviceModel> BondedDevices` to show list of the bonded remote devices
 * `void Enable()` to enable a default bluetooth adapter
 * `void Disable()` to disable a default bluetooth adapter